Computational Aspects of Nearly Single-Peaked Electorates: Computational Results

 We now turn to additional axes single-peaked consistency.
-Here we make use of a similar construction as presented in Theorem~\ref{thm:k-maverick-NPc} with the difference that we now show $\np$-hardness via a reduction from the partition into cliques problem, which is also one of the standard $\np$-complete problems (see, e.g.,~\cite{gar-joh:b:int}).
+Here we make use of a similar construction as presented in Theorem~\ref{thm:k-voter-deletion-NPc} with the difference that we now show $\np$-hardness via a reduction from the partition into cliques problem \cite{karp1972reducibility,gar-joh:b:int}.

 \EP{Partition Into Cliques} {A graph $(V_G,E_G)$ and a positive integer $s$.} {Is it possible to partition $V_G$ into $s$ sets such that each set of vertices induces a clique on $(V_G,E_G)$?}